 Pre-need funeral trusts.
 The purchasers of pre-need funeral services are the grantors and the owners of pre-need funeral trusts established under state laws.
 See Rev. Rul.
 87-127, 1987-2 C.B.
-156. However, for tax years ending after August 5, 1997, the trustees of pre-need funeral trusts can elect to file the return and pay the tax for qualified funeral trusts.
-For more information, see new Form 1041-QFT, U.S. Income Tax Return for Qualified Funeral Trusts.
+156. However, the trustees of pre-need funeral trusts can elect to file the return and pay the tax for qualified funeral trusts.
+For more information, see Form 1041-QFT, U.S. Income Tax Return for Qualified Funeral Trusts.